 - Sick siblings, family members or visitors.
-Because this is a hospital where patients with complex and severe illness and injuries receive care, we ask that visitors wait to visit until they are well.
+Because this is a hospital where patients with complex and severe illness and injuries receive care, we ask that those who are ill do not come to the hospital until they are well.
 To protect our patients, all visiting children under age 14 are required to undergo an infection control screening at our Mott Badging Stations.
 Children found to be ill will not be allowed on the floors.

 - “Off the menu” food items: Many of our patients are on restricted or supervised diets, so we ask that you check with the health care team before bringing any food items to the patient.
 Also, if you are bringing fragrant foods, please use a tightly sealed container out of respect for our other patients.

-All visitors to Mott Hospital, the Women’s Birth Center, and our Holden Neonatal Intensive Care Unit are required to wear a visitor’s badge to maintain a safe and secure environment.
+All families and visitors coming to Mott Hospital, the Women’s Birth Center, and our Brandon Neonatal Intensive Care Unit are required to wear an identification badge to maintain a safe and secure environment.

 The Security badging stations also have basic first aid and AED (automatic external defibrillator devices) on hand for emergencies.